Architecture in Europe

 The program is open to all Architecture and Interior Architecture Students with Study Abroad requirements.
 Prior to the study abroad program, the KU Masters of Architecture Students (3 year or 5 year program) should have completed ARCH 209 or ARCH 502 and Interior Architecture Students should have completed Arch 109.

 The following additional students are eligible on a space-available basis:

 - KU Architectural Studies Students who have completed third year

 - KU Architectural Engineering students who have completed ARCH 200

 - KU Design students who have completed third year and have drawing experience

-Priority will be given to KU Architecture students.
+Priority will be given to KU Architecture and KU Interior Architecture Students.

 Shannon Criss is a Professor of Architecture at the University of Kansas School of Architecture and Design.
 She is a licensed architect with over thirty years of experience teaching and practicing architecture and is the co-director of Dotte Agency, a multi-disciplinary design collaborative that enables community engagement processes.
 Her research and teaching are focused on sustainable development, public interest design, and healthy communities practice.

 Chad Kraus, AIA, is an Associate Professor of Architecture at the University of Kansas and a licensed architect.
 He teaches architectural theory, architectural design studio, and the designbuild Dirt Works Studio.
 He is the editor of the book Designbuild Education (Routledge 2017) and an Editor of the journal Technology | Architecture + Design (TAD).
 Prior to teaching, Chad worked for Pritzker-prize laureate Shigeru Ban and studied architectural history and theory under Alberto Perez-Gomez at McGill University.